 Led by Emmanuel Bloch, Director, Corporate Responsibility Development – Thales

 Many employees feel strong about their cultural identity: ethically we should respect this.
 Hence sometimes flat prohibitions on gifts etc., can hurt local culture.
 Come and share your real-life examples like: salesman gifting a customer representative on Woman’s Day, red envelopes on the Chinese new year… And the other way round too: feeling like attending a bull/dog/roaster fight upon invitation by native colleagues.
 In Rome do as the Romans…

 Revisiting values in an established company: a cultural transformation, rolling out new global values

-Led by Ronald van Tongeren, Partner – PwC
+Led by Ronald van Tongeren, Business Conduct Leader – PwC

 PwC, one of the big 4 global professional services firms has developed new values to deliver on their Purpose and Vision 2020.
 Ronald van Tongeren, Business conduct leader for the Dutch practice will describe the process of determining their new values and behaviours, the survey performed amongst all PwC employees worldwide, the considerations and the decision making process that resulted in the roll-out of the new values.